IT3049C-Lively-FA23/js-and-dom-exercises-irvinese/README.md

 Instructions to this assignment can be found [here](https://reedws.github.io/IT3049C/coursework/labs/js-and-dom-exercises/).
 - [x] update the assignment checks above to the correct link. - Done Automatically
 ## Checklist:
-- [ ] update the assignment checks above to the correct link
+- [x ] update the assignment checks above to the correct link
-- [ ] All Unit tests passed.
+- [x ] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [x ] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [ x] filled out the self-reflection.

 ## Self-Evaluation:
 (You may base this on the number of exercises you were able to complete) how many points out of 20 do you deserve on this assignment:
+I think I should get a 18 on this, I got the assigment fully done and passed but I did need to ask for help and used chatGPT a little more than i would have liked.

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I learned that Cypress is very picky when it comes to it's test, I spent like ten minutes wondering why something was wrong only to realize that a period isn't at the end of my code, I also know what to look for now when i get errors in cypres, well at least when there more than just "couldn't read code".
 ### How long it took you to finish this?
+like 5 hours, i spent a lot of time trying to fix this.